thi-ng/umbrella/packages/text-canvas/README.md

 console.log(tc.toString(canvas, tc.FMT_ANSI16));
 ```

-Tables can be also be pre-initialized prior to creation of the canvas
+For even more detailed control, tables can also be pre-initialized prior
+to creation of the canvas via
-via
 [`initTable()`](https://github.com/thi-ng/umbrella/blob/develop/packages/text-canvas/src/table.ts#L20)
 and then drawn via
 [`drawTable()`](https://github.com/thi-ng/umbrella/blob/develop/packages/text-canvas/src/table.ts#L80).
 The `initTable` function returns an object also containing the computed
-table size (`numCols`, `numRows` keys) which can then be used to create
+table size (`width`, `height` keys) which can then be used to create a
-a canvas with the required size...
+canvas with the required size...

+For convenience, the `tableCanvas()` function can be used to combine
+these steps and to create an auto-sized canvas with the rendered table
+as content.

 ### 3D wireframe cube example